 The Sumatra chicken breed resembles the behavior of a pheasant.
 They are great ground foragers.
 The Sumatra chicken moves in a distinct stately manner.
 They prefer to have free range and explore bushes and other large areas.

 Although unclear, some say the Sumatra chicken used to have great flight capabilities.
 It has been noted that the breed used to fly between islands in the Indonesia region, particularly the islands of Java and Sumatra.

-Making its debut as a wild bird thing slowly changed for the Sumatra breed.
-Because the male Sumatra was aggressive during the spring months, people began to join them as a “fighting game” and this was not true.
+Initially known as a wild bird, things slowly changed for the Sumatra breed.
+Although the male Sumatra was aggressive during the spring months, it’s a misconception that people primarily viewed them as a “fighting game.”